 Total porosity at the core scale was significantly greater under fallow or arable N3 than grassland or arable manure with no significant difference between fallow and arable N3, nor between grassland and arable manure (Table 5).
 In contrast, at the aggregate scale, there were no significant differences in total porosity under all four treatments (Table 5).

-The nature of the pore size distributions at the core scale could be classified into three categories, associated with fallow and arable N3, where 70 % of the pore sizes were < 0.16 mm; arable manure where 70 % of the pore sizes were < 0.32 mm and had a greater proportion of larger pores; and grassland where 70 % of the pore sizes were < 0.32 mm and had a larger proportion of pores < 0.64mm compared to arable manure.
+The nature of the pore size distributions at the core scale could be classified into three categories: fallow and arable N3, where 70 % of the pore sizes were < 0.16 mm; arable manure where 70 % of the pore sizes were < 0.32 mm and had a greater proportion of larger pores; and grassland where 70 % of the pore sizes were < 0.32 mm and had a larger proportion of pores < 0.64mm compared to arable manure.
 The proportion of pores >1.1 mm range from 85.1 % (arable manure) to 94.9 % (arable N3), with the extremes being significantly different (Fig. 4a).

 The pore sizes were characterised by two distinct patterns in relation to treatment associated with fallow, arable N3 treatments; and grassland and arable manure.
 For pore sizes <0.64 mm, Fig. 5a shows a greater proportion of pore sizes smaller than 0.16 mm under fallow and arable N3 than grassland and arable manure (respectively around 70 % and 50 %).
 The fallow and arable N3 treatments showed a similar pore size distribution across the size range measured whereas the distribution of pore sizes under grassland and arable manure were similar up to pores < 0.56 mm and beyond this point, the distribution diverged and there was a significantly greater proportion of the largest pore size under arable with manure than grassland (Fig. 4b).

 At the aggregate scale, the same separation amongst the treatments was observed as for the core scale, although the pore size distributions were more linear, with only a significant difference for the largest pores under fallow and arable N3, than for grassland and arable manure (Fig. 4b).
 Pore surface density profiles also divided into two distinct groupings: fallow and arable N3, and grassland and arable manure.
 These were significantly greater under fallow and arable N3 than grassland and arable manure, both of which were congruent across the size range measured (Fig. 4c).
 The surface density at the smallest pore size (0.05 mm) was greater under fallow than arable N3, however for the larger pore size (> 0.05mm) the surface density was not significantly different and decreased similarly under both treatments.
-Beyond the pore sizes > 0.25 mm, there were no significant differences under all four treatments (Fig. 4c).
-At the aggregate scale, pore surface profiles were similar in their non-linear nature, with arable N3 being significantly lower than other treatments over the range <3.56 um (treatment x size class P<0.001; Fig. 4d).
+For pore sizes > 0.25 mm, there were no significant differences under all four treatments (Fig. 4c).
+At the aggregate scale, pore surface profiles were similar in their non-linear nature, with arable N3 being significantly lower than other treatments over the range <3.56 µm (treatment x size class P<0.001; Fig. 4d).

 There were no significant differences in pore connectivity under all four treatments at the core scale (P > 0.05).
 At the aggregate scale, the values of the pore connectivity under all four treatments were relatively small meaning that the overall pore system was poorly connected under all treatments.
-The connectivity of pores at 1.86 um was significantly different under all four treatments with a ranking of fallow > grassland > arable manure > arable N3 (Fig. 4e).
+The connectivity of pores at 1.86 µm was significantly different under all four treatments with a ranking of fallow > grassland > arable manure > arable N3 (Fig. 4e).
 There was then a general trend of decreasing connectivity above this size, with convergence of all treatments for pores >5.97 µm.